Theatre Arts Department (THA)

 This course will provide advanced study of the specific skills required of a stage manager on a theatrical production through discussion and hands-on projects designed to improve the student's understanding and execution of leadership, organizational and creative components of stage management.
-Repeatable for credit - max 4.
+Repeatable for credit - maximum four.
 Prerequisite: THA 290.
 Offered Fall.

 THA 420 Cr.1-3

 Theory and practice of directing for the stage.
 Emphasis on analysis, preparation and presentation of dramatic scenes.
 Prerequisite: THA 210, THA 220; six credits from THA 250, THA 251, THA 350, THA 351.
 Offered Fall - Even Numbered Years.